 If your child has moderate to severe eczema, it is especially important that you visit us regularly to watch for any associated complications, such as skin infections.
-Qualified patients with moderate to severe eczema can elect to participate in eczema studies through our Center for Skin Research.
+Qualified patients with moderate to severe eczema can elect to participate in eczema studies through our Austin Institute for Clinical Research in Houston.

 When it comes to treating your skin, it's important to choose a specialist who knows the skin inside and out.
 To find out more about your eczema treatment options, schedule an appointment to meet with one of our board-certified dermatologists or other experienced medical practitioners by calling our office at 713-850-0240.